-Applications come into CollegeNET and move directly into the department “Parent Folder” (whether complete or not).
+Applications come into CollegeNET and move directly into the department “Parent Folder”.
 In the example below – one copy would stay in the Parent Folder and one would route directly into the “MS IN Ag Ed” (since there is one program in Ag Ed, there is only ONE sub-Parent Folder).
 If there were more program options, the application would filter directly into the specific sub-Parent folder.

-- Once the application is in “Ready for Review,” an application can be reviewed.
-Some departments have requested that their reviewers receive an automatic email prompt that they have an applicant ready for their review; other departments have requested to have this as a manual process where they will “assign” individuals to review the application.
+- Some departments have requested that their reviewers receive an automatic email prompt that they have an applicant ready for their review; other departments have requested to have this as a manual process where they will “assign” individuals to review the application.